Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Type Tnw Cluster Algebras

 Let

 \begin{definition} We have a twist $\tau_i \in \Gamma_\tau$ given by the following mutation paths depending on $w_i$:

 When $w_i \geq 4$ there is no twist for tail $i$. \end{definition} Let $\gamma = \{N_\infty,(N_1N_\infty)\}$, which we think of as a twist of a tail of length 1. \begin{definition} \emph{$\Gamma_\tau$ } is the group generated by all of twists, $\tau_i$, and $\gamma$. \end{definition} \begin{remark} Once again we see the importance of using folding to understand weighted quivers.
 One can verify that when $w_i = 2$, $\tau_i$ is the same as replacing tail $i$ with two tails of the same length twisting each of them and then refolding into a tail of weight 2.
 The same holds for splitting into 3 tails when $w_i = 3$.
 However when $w_i = 4$ mutation at $i_2$ reverses the direction of the double edge without mutating at $N_1$ or $N_\infty$ and so there is no possible equivalent twist of 4 tails.
-When $w_i > 4$ mutation at $i_2$ results in edge of weight higher than 2; this situation only happens in infinite mutation type cluster algebras which we don't consider for the remainder of the paper. \end{remark} We have the following theorem:
+When $w_i > 4$ mutation at $i_2$ results in edge of weight higher than 2; this situation only happens in infinite mutation type cluster algebras which we don't consider for the remainder of the paper. \end{remark} \begin{definition} The group $\Gamma_{\T} = \Gamma_\tau \rtimes \Aut{\T}$ is the canonical subgroup of the cluster modular group of a $\T$ type cluster algebra. \end{definition}